 The following items of cooperation and collaboration are included in the Comprehensive Agreement.

 Cyber Kyoto Research Institute established in the Keihanna Open Innovation Center to contribute to the realization of next-generation smart cities utilizing ICT.

 2 Strengthening the transmission of the Kyoto brand

-- The new top-level domain ".kyoto" will be put into operation in 2015, and the Cyber Kyoto Institute will serve as a base of operations for the new top-level domain ".kyoto" and promote the launch of new businesses utilizing ".kyoto", business expansion, and enhancement of information transmission as research themes, actively promoting the Kyoto brand both in Japan and overseas.
+- The new top-level domain ".kyoto" will be put into operation in 2015, and the Cyber Kyoto Institute will serve as a base for the management of the new top-level domain ".kyoto" and promote the launch of new businesses utilizing ".kyoto", business expansion, and enhancement of information transmission as research themes, actively promoting the Kyoto brand both in Japan and overseas.

 - Promote the spread of the top-level geographic name domain ".kyoto" and provide ICT-related information and other social education to users of ".kyoto".

-- Participation in the creation of a video website that unifies and introduces various information on Kyoto, including universities, tourism, culture, Japanese food, and local information.
+- Participation in the creation of a video website that consolidates and introduces various information on Kyoto, including universities, tourism, culture, Japanese food, and local information.